 Tokyo Station is a great place to grab a bite to eat, such as at the Tokyo Ramen Street at the Yaesu South exit.
 Several famous ramen restaurants from different parts of Japan are located here, and many are popular enough to get long lines forming in front of them!
 Kitchen Street is another option which has renowned Japanese-style restaurants that serve different local cuisines from around Japan.

 Traveling with kids?
-Don’t miss Character Street at the Yaesu North exit, where dozens of shops are dedicated to special childhood cartoons.
+Don’t miss the super cute Character Street at the Yaesu North exit, where dozens of shops are dedicated to special childhood cartoons.
 Find Snoopy, Pokemon, Hello Kitty, Studio Ghibli, Crayon Shin-chan, and others.

 17. Sing Karaoke

 Did you really go to Tokyo if you didn’t find yourself drunk singing at a karaoke bar at 4am?
-Some of my fondest memories of living in a sharehouse in Tokyo revolve around our karaoke nights, and you better believe this is going on my Tokyo bucket list for the next time I visit.
+Some of my fondest memories of living in a sharehouse in Tokyo revolve around our karaoke nights, and you better believe it’s one of the top weird and unique things to do in Tokyo.

 Karaoke bars are often found close to train stations in Tokyo.
 Just look for the characters カラオケ.
 You can also look for the smiling face on the sign above, which is the mascot for a popular karaoke bar chain.